physicsml/physicsml-archive/develop/content/Articles/DL_Theory_Intro_draft.md

 The key insight provided by these experiments is that the GG of a model can be substantially increased by randomizing the labels alone, without changing the model, its size, the hyperparameters or the optimizer.
-This fact challenges the conventional view of statistical learning theory, where the bounds on the GG are established based on some model features, while the dataset is fully disregarded.
-This is essentially the reason why standard notions of model complexity, such as, for example, the Rademacher complexity and VC dimension, are not useful in the DL setting.
-Looking deeper into classical learning theory, one finds that, in fact, many fundamental concepts are not applicable to DNNs, and thus building a theory of DL requires overthinking some of the established approaches.
+This fact challenges the conventional view of statistical learning theory, which establishes bounds on the GG based on some model features, while fully disregarding the dataset.
+This is essentially the reason why standard notions of model complexity, such as, for example, the [Rademacher complexity](https://en.wikipedia.org/wiki/Rademacher_complexity) and the [VC dimension](https://epubs.siam.org/doi/10.1137/1116025), are not useful in the DL setting.
+Looking deeper into classical learning theory, one finds that, in fact, many fundamental concepts are not applicable to DNNs, and thus building a theory of DL requires overthinking some of the established frameworks.

+Is there a way to tackle the puzzle posed by DL outside the paradigm of classical statistical learning theory, or can the classical frameworks be reconciled with the modern learning machines? - Stay tuned for part II in this series!